2020 FAQ Update

 Can we donate to a local charity?

-The Movember Foundation funds a diverse range of global and local initiatives, always ensuring that the knowledge gained is shared onwards.
+Movember funds a diverse range of global and local initiatives, always ensuring that the knowledge gained is shared onwards.
 They utilise research findings to accelerate new ideas into practice, share information, and encourage other organisations to do the same.
 This process of knowledge translation aims to get the right information to the right people, at the right time, and in the most effective way.
 This ensures that the best available evidence informs policies, programs and practice, and improves health outcomes for men around the world.

 Can I make a cash or cheque donation?

-Cash contributions or donations are not expected on event day unless there are representatives from the Movember Foundation present.
+Cash contributions or donations are not expected on event day unless there are representatives from Movember present.
 We will alert the participants on the ride beforehand if this is taking place.
 These funds will not count towards your online total, so it is best you donate to yourself online.

 If you wish to make a cheque donation, click here to download the cheque form and ensure you complete the attached form so we know who to allocate the sponsored funds to.
 Movember will inform DGR once a cheque has cleared and we will update accordingly.